openfootball/spec/docs/README.md

 Did you enjoy writing the match schedule in JSON? in CSV? in XML? in SQL? in YAML?

 Now retry the exercise using the new Football.TXT mini language designed to make hand-crafting as easy as possible.
 See the difference?
-Football.TXT Example - [`england/2019-20/1-premierleague.txt`](https://github.com/openfootball/england/blob/master/2019-20/1-premierleague.txt), Football.JSON Example - [`2019-20/en.1.json`](https://github.com/openfootball/football.json/blob/master/2019-20/en.1.json).
+Example - [`england/2019-20/1-premierleague.txt`](https://github.com/openfootball/england/blob/master/2019-20/1-premierleague.txt) in Football.TXT, [`2019-20/en.1.json`](https://github.com/openfootball/football.json/blob/master/2019-20/en.1.json) in Football.JSON.

 > Note: If you auto-generate your datasets and want to focus on